My mom called me last week. Frustrated. Nearly crying.

 Install a clipboard manager:

-Gboard (Google Keyboard) has built-in clipboard history
+- Gboard (Google Keyboard) has a native clipboard history

-SwiftKey also has clipboard memory
+- SwiftKey also has clipboard memory

-Clipboard Manager apps on Play Store
+- Clipboard Manager > Google Play Store

 Copy and Paste Between Devices (iPhone/Mac, Android/Windows)